ebird/ebirdst/docs/reference/get_species.md

 ## Value

-A character vector of eBird species codes.
+A character vector of eBird species codes, the same length as `x`.
+Elements of `x` that don't match any modeled species are returned as `NA`.

 ## Examples